david-spies/XSS-Scanner/README.md

 ## Installation from Source

-* Download the Start XSS Scan.
+* Download the XSS Scanner.
 * Run from terminal, IDLE, or your favorite IDE

 ## Source Modules & Packages